tonethar/IGME-430-Fall-2024/projects/project-1.md

 ---

 ## VI.
 HEAD endpoints
+- We covered this here: [Express and responding to HEAD requests](p1-express-HEAD.md)
 - These will be tested with Postman
 - Choose a minimum of 3 GET endpoints that will also respond to `HEAD` requests
 - The following 3 headers will be send